about James

 At the age of 17, Howard was noticed by rock impresario Mick Jones, (now Mic Flair) and recruited to play lead guitar in Mic’s new band Champion.
 Champion became a regular act at Bay Area concerts, sometimes co-billing with Burton’s band Trauma.

 After graduating from High School, Howard took on a full load of units at Chabot Community College in Hayward CA while working a full time job at a machine shop during the day.
 One day while working at the band saw, Howard began dozing off.
 This put the fear of God in him.
 Noticing that every single one of the old timers that worked at the machine shop were missing parts of their fingers as a result of machine shop accidents, Howard vowed to find a paying music gig so that he could quit the machine shop and make a living playing guitar.
-In addition, he set his sights on teaching guitar as a way to make money and secured a teaching job at Baldwin Piano’s in San Francisco.
+In addition, he set his sights on teaching guitar as a way to make money and secured a teaching job at Baldwin Piano’s Music Store in San Francisco.

 Howard began searching the classifieds for guitar gigs and soon landed a job as lead guitarist for a top 40 band called Heartbeat.
 Heartbeat’s members were making a living off of music working 5-6 nights a week at restaurants, hotels, casinos and private corporate gigs.
 The new band gig required Howard to quit his machine shop day job and his night time college classes in order to travel with the band.
-This opportunity led to better gigs and Howard spent the 1980’s working as a fulltime musician with the band Rival and then later Matinee, making good money playing high school and college dances in addition to open concerts opening for Greg Kihn, Robin Trower and UFO.
+This opportunity led to better gigs and Howard spent the 1980’s working as a fulltime musician with the band Rival and then later Matinee, making good money playing high school and college dances in addition to opening concerts for Greg Kihn, Robin Trower and UFO.
 Rival and Matinee were combination bands, writing, performing and recording original material along with playing cover tunes.

 Eventually, the relationship broke up and Howard quit the day job and went back to his first love, a life teaching guitar and playing music for a living.